 How much does health insurance cost on average?

-The national average for health insurance ranges from $400 to $800.
+The national average for health insurance costs ranges from $400 to $800.
 However, actual costs vary significantly by city — Independence is the most affordable at $375, while San Francisco is the most expensive at $1,053.
 That's a spread of $678 between the cheapest and most expensive cities.

 Where is health insurance cheapest in the US?